Find the answers here

 A selection of New Zealand craft beer, fine wines and organic soft drinks are available for purchase at the lodges.
 We accept credit cards or cash, and you will be asked to pay for any drinks at the end of your walk before you fly out to Milford Sound.
 Note that should you not wish to finish your bottle of wine on the first evening, we will transport it for you to the second lodge.
 There is also a complimentary selection of tea, coffee and fruit juice.

 The bathrooms have hot showers with unlimited hot water and flush toilets.
 We provide towels, soap, combination shampoo/conditioner, and hair dryers.

 Given our remote location it is difficult to cater specifically to all dietary requests.
 However, we can cater for the following if we know well in advance of your arrival:

 Dairy Free / Lactose Intolerant

-Given the location of the Hollyford Track it is important to note that we don’t have modern communication amenities such as cell phone reception and telephones.
+Given the location of the Hollyford Track it is important to note that we don’t have modern communication amenities such as cell phone reception.
 Whilst these amenities are now a standard part of our modern lives you’ll be glad not to have them for a few days, as it gives you a 100% revitalising break from your ‘other’ lives.
 It doesn’t take long to adjust and enjoy not having them.
 Do take comfort in knowing that we do have satellite phones and radio contact for the daily operational running of Hollyford Track and of course for use in the very unlikely case of an emergency.